Know and understand your blood pressure numbers to make sure they are not too high. Blood pressure numbers include:

 - low density lipoprotein (LDL) cholesterol

-HDL cholesterol is sometimes called 'good' cholesterol and can help unclog blood vessels.
+HDL cholesterol is known as 'good' cholesterol and can help unclog blood vessels.
 High HDL levels are a good sign.
-HDL levels can be increased by eating more polyunsaturated fats (e.g. safflower oil, salmon, walnuts, sunflower seeds).
+HDL levels can be increased by eating more polyunsaturated fats (eg, safflower oil, salmon, walnuts, sunflower seeds).

-Another kind of fat found in the blood stream are called triglycerides and so when you have a cholesterol level test, the test may also measure your triglycerides.
+Another kind of fat found in the bloodstream is called triglycerides.
+When you have a cholesterol test, the test may also measure your level of triglycerides.
 Fats in food form triglycerides; these are absorbed into the blood and then either burned for energy or deposited into the body's fat stores.

 A certain amount of cholesterol is necessary for the normal functioning of the body, but too much of it is dangerous, especially for the heart.
-There are general guidelines that help you to know if your cholesterol is too high, however things like family history and cultural background should also be considered when deciding if your cholesterol is too high.
+There are general guidelines that help you to know if your cholesterol is too high; however, other factors such as family history and cultural background should also be considered when deciding if your cholesterol is too high.

 - HDL-C (good cholesterol) – aim for greater than 1.2